 The first cut takes around a third off the plant’s height.
 This leaves a sufficient amount of leaf matter remaining for the plant to photosynthesise, whilst using its excess energy stores to grow new leaves from the base of the plant.
 As this method is repeated, the plants will get thicker and thicker, resulting in a very green and healthy looking lawn.
 Cutting at the right height also allows the grass plant to retain moisture for longer.

 Mow your lawn at the correct frequency

 One of the biggest questions we get asked is:

 “How often should I cut my lawn?”

-The answer is
+The answer is:

-“when it needs cutting”
+“When it needs cutting”

 It is also important to remember that there is no good or bad time of year to cut a lawn.
-The grass plant will continue to grow as long as air and ground temperatures remain above 8 degrees Celsius, and there is sufficient water in the soil.
+The grass plant will continue to grow as long as air and ground temperatures remain above 8 °C, and there is sufficient water in the soil.
 During unusually warm autumns and winters, it is common to find that the grass plant continues to grow throughout the season, so it is important to maintain some form of cutting regime to prevent the grass plants shadowing each other out.

 When NOT to mow a lawn

 There are times when a lawn must not be cut.